Mothers' Rights

 Here’s how we help mothers navigate the most common matters:

-- Child Support Determinations: We analyze earnings, financial disclosures, and living expenses to ensure accurate and fair child support calculations for families in Fayetteville and nearby areas.
+• Child Support Determinations: We analyze earnings, financial disclosures, and living expenses to pursue accurate and fair child support calculations for families in Fayetteville and nearby areas.

 Because every family situation is different, we customize our legal approach.
-We stay up-to-date with Cumberland County Family Court’s evolving practices and frequently collaborate with schools and local support services.
-This helps us present a comprehensive plan that secures your children’s best interests both legally and practically.
-Our focus remains on obtaining a positive legal outcome while prioritizing your children’s stability and your ongoing relationship as their parent.
+We stay up to date with Cumberland County Family Court’s evolving practices and frequently collaborate with schools and local support services.
+This helps us present a comprehensive plan that addresses your children’s best interests both legally and practically.
+Our focus remains on pursuing a positive legal outcome while prioritizing your children’s stability and your ongoing relationship as their parent.

 What to Expect in Fayetteville & Cumberland County Courts